-Use any kind of Swiss chard you like in this super healthy vitamin and protein rich vegetable stir fry recipe.
-I like cooking with rainbow chard when I can find it, but any kind will do.
+Use any kind of Swiss chard you like in this super healthy vitamin and protein-rich vegetable stir-fry recipe.
 With tofu, mushrooms, and a bit of soy sauce, it's a simple and easy vegetarian and vegan recipe for a basic meal.
 To make this recipe gluten-free too, simply omit the soy sauce or use a gluten-free tamari.

 - 2 tbsp olive oil